 Calm, tropical, beautiful.
 Sounds good, right?
 You can take a big step toward bringing that sort of ambiance to your favorite room by growing peace lilies.
 The name “peace lily” came about because the white flowers look like white flags of peace—though they aren’t actually lilies.
-Instead, they’re tropical perennials, meaning they’ll live for years and flower over and over again.
-Ideal for home or office growing, peace lilies are easy to care for, don’t require a lot of light, and do a wonderful job cleaning and purifying the air.
-Standing 1 to 4 feet tall, they’re also quite striking, with dark green leaves creating a gorgeous contrast to the white flowers.
+Instead, they’re tropical perennials, meaning when you practice good peace lily care, these plants can live for years and flower over and over again.
+Ideal for home or office growing, they're easy to take care of, don’t require a lot of light, and do a wonderful job cleaning and purifying the air.
+Standing 1 to 4 feet tall, peace lilies are also quite striking, with dark green leaves creating a gorgeous contrast to the white flowers.

 Ready to learn how to grow peace lilies?

 Peace lilies will practically grow in the closet, but that doesn’t mean that’s where you should put them.
 When grown in low light, these plants will rarely bloom.
 So if it’s foliage you’re after, go ahead and put your peace lily in a dark corner.
 If you want flowers, though, place it where it will receive bright, indirect light.
 Just make sure there aren’t any drafts—since they’re tropical, peace lilies are sensitive to cold temperatures.

 Though most peace lilies are grown as houseplants, you can also grow them outside if you live in zones 10 to 12.
 Plant them in a shady spot (where they’ll naturally get much more ambient light than if they were growing inside) in soil that’s consistently slightly moist.

 One word of caution: Peace lily leaves contain a compound that can cause swelling of the tongue or even vomiting when eaten, so keep your plant away from kids and pets.